Equivariant Structure on Smash Powers: Symmetric Monoidal Categories

-The left triangle commutes by the unit axiom for the symmetric monoidal structure, the middle square because the twist isomorphism is natural.
-Hence the lower composite is the identity since the upper one was.
-For associativity of the new multiplication map, check commutativity of the outermost two ways around the following diagram.
-We omit the categorical associativity isomorphisms, hence brackets, from the notation.

-Here the center triangle commutes because $M$ was commutative, and the lower right square does so because $V$ was a right $M$-module.
-The center parallelogram is an instance of the hexagon coherence.
-The other subdiagrams both commute because of the naturality of the twist isomorphism.\\ An analogous argument gives a functor from left to right $M$-modules, and they are obviously inverses to each other. \end{proof} \begin{lemma} Let $M$ be a commutative monoid in the closed symmetric monoidal category $(\catC,\otimes,\I,\tau)$.
+where one of the arrows is induced by the action map of $V$, and the other one is induced by the adjoint of the action map of $W$, using the isomorphism $\Hom(V \otimes M, W) \cong \Hom(V, \Hom(M,W))$ (cf.~\ref{homhomadj}). \begin{lemma} Let $M$ be a commutative monoid in the closed symmetric monoidal category $(\catC,\otimes,\I,\tau)$.
 Assume that $\catC$ has equalizers and coequalizers.
-Then the category of (right) $M$-modules inherits a closed symmetric monoidal structure. \end{lemma} \begin{proof} For $M$-modules $V$ and $W$ define the monoidal product $V \otimes_M W$ of as the coequalizer \labeleq{smashcoeq}{{V \otimes M \otimes W} \rightrightarrows {V \otimes W}\rightarrow{V \otimes_M W,} } where one of the arrows uses the action map on $V$, and the other the action on $W$ precomposed with the twist $V \otimes \tau_{M,W}$.
-The internal $\Hom$ object $\Hom_M(V,W)$ is the equalizer

-where one of the arrows is induced by the action map of $V$, and the other one is induced by the adjoint of the action map of $W$, using the isomorphism $\Hom(V \otimes M, W) \cong \Hom(V, \Hom(M,W))$ (cf.~\ref{homhomadj}).
-Checking coherence diagrams is then done using the universal properties of (co-)equalizers as well as the corresponding diagrams in $\catC$ together with the same isomorphism \ref{homhomadj}. \end{proof} \begin{lemma} Let $(\catC,\otimes,\I)$ be a symmetric monoidal category.
-Then $\otimes$ is the coproduct in the category of commutative monoids in $\catC$. \end{lemma} \begin{proof} The monoidal product of two commutative monoids $M$ and $N$ is again a commutative monoid using the unit map
+Then the category of (right) $M$-modules with $\otimes_R$ and $\Hom_M$ is a closed symmetric monoidal category. \end{lemma} \begin{lemma} Let $(\catC,\otimes,\I)$ be a symmetric monoidal category.
+Then $\otimes$ is the coproduct in the category of commutative monoids in $\catC$. \end{lemma}